 An overheat condition is detected by two normally closed thermal cutout switches, one of which monitors the boiler temperature while the other monitors the water temperature.
 These switches are set at the factory and do not require adjustment.
-The cutout temperatures for the water and boiler switches are given in Table 14.
+The cutout temperatures for the water and boiler switches are given in the following table.